paulshorey/ps-nyc/docs/General/IDE + Code/auto-formatting.md

-# Most important setting for collaboration:
+# Most important editor setting for collaboration:

 After agreeing on and sticking to **tabs** or 2 spaces or 4 spaces, most important thing to is: